 Your credit card number is a 15- or 16-digit number that is usually embossed or printed on the front of your credit card toward the bottom, though it’s becoming increasingly common for issuers to print the card number on the back.

 The cardholder name is also embossed or printed on the front of the credit card toward the bottom.
 The name on the card should match a government-issued ID for the cardholder.
-Most often it is a complete name but may appear as the first initial and the last name.
+Most often it is a complete name, but it may appear as the first initial and the last name.